 3. I am less materialistic.

 At one time I can remember wanting a newer tv, new clothes, jewelry, and shoes.
 I used to spend money on purses and home decor things to only use them once or twice.
-Oh, the stuff I collected or maybe hoarded.
+Oh, the stuff I collected or may be hoarded.
 I basically bought things because everyone else did.

 Now that I am a homesteader I buy what I need and only if I know I will use it.
 For me to spend money on anything it must have a definitive purpose or I pass it by.

-My clothes I wear, my shoes I wear.
+My clothes I wear, the shoes I wear.
 I have a couple of hoodies and a coat and I wear them all.
 I downsized in every area that I could within my home from clothing to nic-knacks to dishes and extra kitchen utensils.
 Now I have what I need and use only.
 See my post on Downsizing for a little guidance on where to start.